-Juliette received her Bachelor’s degree in History from the University of Illinois at Chicago.
+Juliette received her bachelor’s degree in History from the University of Illinois at Chicago.
 After graduating, she spent two years as a bilingual history teacher in the Chicago Public Schools.
 Though she loved teaching, she knew she was passionate about language development, processing, and language alteration after injury and disease.
-She, therefore, decided to pursue a degree in speech-language pathology.
-Juliette received her Master’s degree from Elmhurst College.
-During her graduate training, she gained experience working with bilingual and monolingual children in medical, private, and public school settings, including Ann & Robert H. Lurie Children’s Hospital of Chicago, GiGi’s Playhouse, Horsefeathers Therapeutic Riding, and public schools.
+Therefore, she decided to pursue a degree in Speech-Language Pathology.
+Juliette received her master’s degree from Elmhurst College.
+During her graduate training, she gained experience working with bilingual and monolingual children in medical, private, and public school settings, including Ann & Robert H. Lurie Children’s Hospital of Chicago, GiGi’s Playhouse, and Horsefeathers Therapeutic Riding.
 Juliette is passionate about pediatric feeding and swallowing, augmentative and alternative communication (AAC), early and school-age language development, bilingual language therapy, and social language.
-Since joining CI, Juliette has become trained in the Sequential Oral Sensory (S.O.S) Approach to Feeding and the Get Permission Approach to Mealtime Challenges.
-She uses these trainings to empower families with strategies to help children develop a lifelong positive relationship with food.
+Since joining CI, Juliette has become trained in the Sequential Oral Sensory Approach to Feeding (SOS) and the Get Permission Approach to Mealtime Challenges.
+She uses what she learned from these trainings to empower families with strategies to help children develop a lifelong positive relationship with food.
 In her free time, you will find Juliette spending time outside with her loved ones, creating art, traveling, and cooking/exploring new food.
 Juliette is honored to be a member of the CI Pediatric Therapy team!